OSGeo/gdal/doc/source/programs/raster_common_options.rst

 .. option:: --config <key> <value>

     Sets the named configuration keyword to the given value, as opposed to setting them as environment variables.
-Some common configuration keywords are GDAL_CACHEMAX (memory used internally for caching in megabytes) and :decl_configoption:`GDAL_DATA` (path of the GDAL "data" directory).
+Some common configuration keywords are :config:`GDAL_CACHEMAX` (memory used internally for caching in megabytes) and :config:`GDAL_DATA` (path of the GDAL "data" directory).
 Individual drivers may be influenced by other :ref:`configuration options <list_config_options>`.

 .. option:: --debug <value>